open-covid-19/data/README.md

 ### Master
 Flat table with records from all other tables joined by `key` and `date`.
-See below for information about all the tables and columns.
+See below for information about all the different tables and columns.

 ### Index
 Non-temporal data related to countries and regions.
 It includes keys, codes and names for each